konveyor/tackle2-hub/docs/addon-guide.md

 Addons

-An addon is an extension of the Hub.
+An addon is an extension of the Hub and consists of a container (image) and a manifest (Custom Resource).
+The CR defines the addon and registers it with the Hub.
-It is essentially a function object that is intended to provide business logic that contributes to the application knowledge-base (inventory) or produces modernization artifacts.
+It is intended to provide business logic that contributes to the application *knowledge-base* (inventory) or produces modernization artifacts.

+The knowledge about an application consists of:
+- Application (model).
+- Source or binary repository.
+- Tags.
+- Facts (key/value pair).
+- Files (stored in the application *bucket*).
+- Assessments.

+Modernization artifacts may be stored in:
+- Source or binary repository.
+- Facts (key/value pair).
+- Files (stored in the application *bucket*).

+Addons optionally support the following deployment modes:
+- **Task** - The asynchronous mode intended for long-running and/or high resource usage.
+Each request is run in a separate pod on-demand.
+- **Service** - The synchronous (interactive) mode intended for read-only or short running actions requested though the Addon's REST API.

 # Definition